 - Compost where possible.

-You can also join Plastic Free Cayman and take their 345 Pledge for Individuals which provides a guideline and suggests easy switches you can make to help you reduce plastic waste.
+You can also join Plastic Free Cayman and take their 345 Pledge for Individuals which suggests easy switches you can make to help you reduce plastic waste.
 Find them on Facebook or visit their website.

 Being a Green Family